trampgeek/jobe/README.md

 (the space
-character) and above '\x7E' are replaced by C-style hexadecimal encodings (e.g. '\x8E') except for newlines which are passed through directly, and tabls and returns which are replaced with '\t' and '\r' respectively.
+character) and above '\x7E' are replaced by C-style hexadecimal encodings (e.g. '\x8E') except for newlines which are passed through directly, and tabs and returns which are replaced with '\t' and '\r' respectively.

 If Jobe is to correctly handle utf-8 output from programs, the Apache LANG environment variable must be set to a UTF-8 compatible value.
 See